geekysaif/CoronaVirus-Tracker/README.md

   <img src="art/icon.png" height="200"/>
 </p>

-# COVID19 Notifier - India 🇮🇳
+# COVID19 Tracker - India 🇮🇳

-**Covid19 Notifier India** is a sample Android application 📱 built to demonstrate use of *Modern Android development* tools.
+**Covid19 Tracker India** is a sample Android application 📱 built to demonstrate use of *Modern Android development* tools.
 Dedicated to all Android Developers with ❤️.